A ferry compromise

 Cancelling the IREX project

-The argument for stopping the project has had many dimensions.
+The argument for stopping the IREX project has had many dimensions.
 Some were set out in the initial announcement to cease funding.
 Others have emerged since.

 Arguments stated by various groups and individuals include:

 1. That much of the costs for the project was on shoreside infrastructure.
 In Wellington the terminal rebuild was in a seismically active zone requiring expensive earthquake proofing.
 Currently, part of the Interislander terminal in Wellington operates out of a tent due to problems with existing buildings.
 In Picton, the existing terminal was demolished ahead of the proposed rebuild and currently operates out of a temporary terminal awaiting a decision about ferry replacements.
+The Napier Port project would reduce these Wellington site costs.

 3. That the large ferries would add new safety challenges in using Tory Channel.
+Subsequently, Maritime New Zealand has given support to the large ferries using this channel.

 4. That with just two rail enabled ferries if one was out of action for various reasons, including planned maintenance, capacity would be significantly reduced.
 It is well noted that in the business case that this is a red herring as three return crossings can be done each day by one ship (normally when both ships are in action it would be two) if required as the ships and terminals were designed to have a one hour turn around for both loading and unloading at each terminal.
 So outside peak season the ships have significant surge capacity to take the projected loads when one ferry is out of action to be able to handle tonnage on offer.
 This in off itself adds significant surge capacity resilience and is part of the reason why the option of the two larger ships was the most resilient option compared to three smaller vessels that require a lot more handling.